 Flexibility, adaptability, and ability to change in a dynamically moving event-driven environment.

 Must have the ability to remain calm in stressful situations and help resolve customer complaints.

 Ability to adhere to Museum policies and to support management decisions in a positive, professional manner.

 Must be able to pass and maintain a Security Background Check clearance.

 PHYSICAL ACTIVITIES REQUIRED TO PERFORM ESSENTIAL FUNCTIONS:

-- Security Specific Functions: Ability to perform the physical activities inherent in security duties, such as walking, running, standing, ascending and descending stairs in a hi-rise building and utilizing defensive tactics.
-Ability to engage in those physical activities for typical shift durations.
+Security Specific Functions: Ability to perform the physical activities inherent in security duties, such as walking, running, standing, ascending and descending stairs in a hi-rise building.

 The Seattle Art Museum will consider reasonable accommodations for those applicants with disabilities who may need a reasonable accommodation to perform the essential functions/duties.
 Please contact the Human Resources Department for additional information.